CarlDownsOracle/oci-splunk-observability/README.md

-# Exporting OCI Logging and Metrics to Splunk
+# Exporting OCI Logs and Metrics to Splunk

 ---